2 years ago · Justin Becker · Comments Off on Should I Build a House or Buy a Manufactured Home?

 Outside of that, however, there are other benefits, like having a more energy-efficient and modern real estate house.

 Typically, newer residences have smart home technology, possible solar energy/panels, oversized kitchens with contemporary touches, and more.

-Another advantage of building is that you are the first owner, and there are no hidden surprises — like mold in the basement, permanent foundation issues, or needing all new plumbing.
+Realtor Darren Robertson says another advantage of building is that you are the first owner, and there are no hidden surprises — like mold in the basement, permanent foundation issues, or needing all new plumbing.

-Other perks also include non toxic materials and no other competing offers for your house.
+Other perks also include non-toxic materials and no other competing offers for your house.

 Building your real estate house from scratch does have a few downsides.

 For starters, your home may not be move-in ready in seven months.
 Generally, bad weather/non-ideal conditions and human error can add months to the entire process.